trhallam/eclx/README.md

 This library builds upon [ecl](github.com/equinor/ecl) and add safer/easier methods using context managers to extract data.

-Currenly `ecl` is only available via pip on Linux and MacOS but windows installable artifacts can be found [here](github.com/trhallam/ecl).
+Currently `ecl` is only available via pip on Linux and MacOS but windows installable artifacts can be found [here](github.com/trhallam/ecl).

 ## Installation